Black-bellied whistling duck: Behavior and ecology

 The black-bellied whistling duck is a common species that is "quite tame, even in the wild".
 It is highly gregarious, or social, forming large flocks when not breeding, and is largely resident apart from local movements.
 It usually nests in hollow trees (in South America many times in palm trees).
 The habitat is quite shallow freshwater ponds, lakes, and marshes, cultivated land or reservoirs with plentiful vegetation, where this duck feeds mainly at night on seeds and other plant food.

 Breeding

 The black-bellied whistling duck is quite unique among ducks in their strong monogamous pair-bond.
 Its pairs often stay together for many years, a trait more often associated with geese and swans.
 Both parents share all tasks associated with the raising of the young, from incubation to the rearing of ducklings.
 The ducks, primarily cavity nesters, prefer the confines of a hollow tree but will nest on the ground when necessary.
 They also make use of chimneys, abandoned buildings, or nest boxes, the latter having been increasingly provided to them over recent decades, especially in southeast Texas and Mexico.

+Each clutch consists of 9 to 18 white eggs, measuring 4.5–6.2 cm in length and 3–4.2 cm (1.2–1.6 in) in width.

 Ducklings leap from nest cavities within two days of hatching, can feed themselves immediately, and stay with the parents for up to eight weeks.